Earn $450 as a Chicago Election Coordinator

 About Election Coordinators and Judges

-I’m sure it has to do with the City/County’s financial issues because the pay was reduced!
-In both elections I received my pay a few weeks after the election via check.
+In all elections I received my pay a few weeks after the election via check.
 Election Judges have less responsibility and are paid between $140 (plus $50 if you complete the training) to +$200 for additional duties.
 Register to serve here.

 Is it worth it?

 As the Election Coordinator I was on my feet most of the election (5AM-9PM) fixing broken equipment, calling for supplies, dealing with belligerent voters who try to vote in Chicago when they live in other cities and states, answering questions, moving people around, procuring food etc. On an hourly basis the pay is very low.
 I personally view it as doing my civic duty.

 Why not take a paid day off (if you’re lucky enough to have that employee benefit), do your civic duty and earn some extra money?